-5.121 Addison Boys Club has a gable ended, double storey height façade which has attractive brick detailing.
-It has suffered from unsympathetic alterations to the windows which could be due to later interior reconfiguration.
+5.122 Addison Boys Club has a gable ended, double storey height façade which has attractive brick detailing.
+It has suffered from unsympathetic alterations including the infilling of windows which could be due to later interior reconfiguration.
 If the opportunity arises in future, the reinstallation of appropriately designed glazing should be considered.